ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/value-getters/index.md

 This value cache is for advanced users who have time-consuming value getters and want to speed up their applications by introducing a cache to reduce the number of times value getters get executed.

 [[note]]
-| One client of ag-Grid had 1,000 rows and 20 columns in a grid.
+| One client of AG Grid had 1,000 rows and 20 columns in a grid.
 A lot of the columns were doing advanced
 | maths, using third-party maths API in the valueGetter for 8 of the columns.
 The client was also grouping
 | and the summing by the columns containing the value getters.
 This meant, if more rows were added, the grid
 | recomputed the aggregations, resulting in all the value getters getting called again, causing the grid to